Schools and Education

 Get involved

 You could research and take up one of these issues with your MP and/or local authority, or write to a newspaper.
-Our Take Action Toolkit has advice on how to go about this, while the Education section of this website has background and supporting arguments, in our summary of BHA education policy.
+Our Take Action Toolkit has advice on how to go about this.

-If there is anything in these pages that you need more information or advice on, please contact our Faith Schools Campaigner on 020 7324 3072.
+If there is anything in these pages that you need more information or advice on, please contact our Education Campaigns Manager on 020 7324 3000.

-You can also support the BHA by becoming a member.
+You can also support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
-You can make a donation to the BHA.
+You can make a donation to Humanists UK.